anandojha/PySTARC/examples/README.md

 </tbody>
 </table>

-Each directory provides a dedicated README describing its input files, the execution procedure, and the generated output.
+Each directory provides a dedicated README file describing its input files, the execution procedure, and the generated output files for analysis.